QuestTrain/questtrain-blog/_posts/2021-03-10-why-create-questtrain.markdown

 **By: Michael Vogelsong**

 I've always been fascinated with learning.
 How do I learn something new?
 How does a community evolve over time to better address the needs of its members - i.e., collectively learn?
 What happens during that magical transition when a concept goes from foggy foresight to obvious hindsight?
+How do I get a more accurate picture of the world?

 I believe that the root of learning is not about building a big database of "answers."
 Rather, it's about crafting **trains of evidence-based questions** that (a) make useful new ideas obvious and natural, and (b) welcomes others into the process.
 A answer is a wall; a question is an open door.